Mahnoor17/Conversational-smart-guide-for-visually-impaired-people/README.md

 * Download the bert.h5 file from [here](https://drive.google.com/file/d/1bd9tsxiZgakUaSDaeiRgZD1hSwBCxWez/view?usp=sharing)
 * Place the file in Conversational-smart-guide-for-visually-impaired-people/config/ to run the entire app
 * To run only Intent Identification module, place the file in  Conversational-smart-guide-for-visually-impaired-people/IntentIdentification/config/

+#### Activity Recognition
+* Download the resnet-34_kinetics.onnx file from [here](https://drive.google.com/file/d/1bd9tsxiZgakUaSDaeiRgZD1hSwBCxWez/view?usp=sharing)
+* Place the file in Conversational-smart-guide-for-visually-impaired-people/config/ to run the entire app
+* To run only Intent Identification module, place the file in  Conversational-smart-guide-for-visually-impaired-people/ActivityRecognition/